 The Program has two major components—international repatriation and domestic repatriation.

 National Keeping Place consultation

-The Advisory Committee for Indigenous Repatriation, with the assistance of the Australian Government, is undertaking consultations to seek the views of Aboriginal and Torres Strait Islander communities, organisations and other interested stakeholders on establishing a National Keeping Place for ancestral remains that cannot be returned home because of a lack of information about where they come from.
+The Advisory Committee for Indigenous Repatriation, with the assistance of the Australian Government, has completed consultations with Aboriginal and Torres Strait Islander communities, organisations and other interested stakeholders on establishing a National Keeping Place for ancestral remains that cannot be returned home because of a lack of information about where they come from.

-Further information on how to participate to this nationally significant process can be found on the National Keeping Place consultation webpage.
+Further information on this nationally significant process can be found on the National Keeping Place consultation webpage.

-In March 2011, the Natural History Museum in London announced they would make the largest return of around 138 remains of Torres Strait Islander ancestors to their communities of origin.
+The Natural History Museum in London announced they would make the largest return to date of over 130 remains of Torres Strait Islander ancestors to their communities of origin.
 The Natural History Museum returned three ancestral remains after this announcement and a further 19 ancestral remains in May 2011.
 Other returns will occur as communities are ready.

 In relation to overseas collections, the Australian Government seeks the unconditional return of Aboriginal and Torres Strait Islander ancestral remains.
 The Australian Government sees repatriation as a decision to be made voluntarily by overseas governments and institutions in collaboration with the relevant Aboriginal and Torres Strait Islander communities.

-It is understood that there are currently Aboriginal and Torres Strait Islander remains held in numerous overseas collections, most being held in the United Kingdom (UK), Germany, France, Poland, Czech Republic and the United States of America.
-The Ministry for the Arts has established relationships with these countries and is developing relationships with a number of other European countries in order to progress the repatriation of Indigenous ancestral remains.
+It is understood that Aboriginal and Torres Strait Islander remains are currently held in many overseas collections, most being held in the United Kingdom, Germany, France, Poland, Austria and the United States of America.
+The Ministry for the Arts has established relationships with these countries and is developing relationships with a number of other countries in order to progress the repatriation of Indigenous ancestral remains.

 The eight museums eligible to receive funding to undertake domestic repatriation activities are: